Zivgl66/Bank_Leumi/README.md

 ## Project Overview

-The Bank Leumi project simulates a banking system with a cloud-based infrastructure.
-This project focuses on creating an efficient and secure environment for managing banking services.
+The Bank Leumi project simulates a web app with a cloud-based infrastructure.
+This project focuses on creating an efficient and secure environment for managing applications.
 The repository is organized to facilitate easy deployment, management, and scaling of services using best DevOps practices.

 ## Components